serverless/serverless/docs/providers/fn/events/pubsub.md

 You can trigger a function by publishing a message under a certain topic.

-The Kubeless CLI allows to do this from your command line:
+The Fn CLI allows to do this from your command line:

 ```
-kubeless topic publish --topic hello_topic --data 'hello world!' # push a message into the queue
+Fn topic publish --topic hello_topic --data 'hello world!' # push a message into the queue
 serverless logs -f hello

 # Output
 hello world!
 ```

-You can install the Kubeless CLI tool following the [installation guide](../guide/installation.md).
+You can install the Fn CLI tool following the [installation guide](../guide/installation.md).